PUBG Monthly Update Bringing First-Person Servers And ‘Battle Royale’ Themed Crates Next Week

 The next PlayerUnknown’s Battlegrounds monthly update has been pushed back a week.
-However, Creative Lead Brendan Greene and Bluehole, Inc revealed confirmed first-person servers are coming along with Battle Royale movie-themed items to begin testing the crate and key system.
+However, Creative Lead Brendan Greene and Bluehole, Inc revealed first-person servers are coming along with Battle Royale movie-themed items to begin testing the crate and key system.

 An issue with PlayerUnknown’s Battlegrounds (PUB) caused the monthly update to be pushed to Thursday, August 3.
 Bluehole still plans to release a weekly update this Thursday, July 27 to address small issues with doors, picking up items, and not being able to use consumables from the inventory while reloading.